Honors Essay Prompt Tips

 - Reflection is a core value and component of our curriculum and we are looking for evidence of self reflection in your essays.
 Reflection can happen in many different ways, but a helpful place to start is to ask more questions that help you dig deeper into the initial prompt.
 Below we list some additional questions that you may want to consider.

-Interdisciplinary Honors 2024 Essay
+Interdisciplinary Honors 2025 Essay

-We want to understand your desire to learn new things and to push your education outside of the areas of learning that you are most familiar with.
+Tell us why you are excited to push your education outside the areas of learning you are most comfortable with.

 We hope to see students demonstrate that they have done their research and that they understand the program that they are applying for.
 We want to see evidence of how their values and goals align with those of the UW Honors Program and why they are enthusiastic about joining this community.
 Here are some questions that may help you reflect more deeply on why you want to be a part of the Interdisciplinary Honors community: